Article

 Share this article

-Katherine Darsie, Senior Content Marketing Manager, Klara
+Katherine Blankman, Senior Content Marketing Manager, Klara

 Katherine has worked in marketing and communications for ten years at various technology companies in the hospitality, marketing and healthcare industries.